Refinitiv/refinitiv-ui/documents/src/pages/start/languages.md

 # Languages

-EF uses the global `lang` attribute to determine the font-family for different languages and to show localized messages in elements.
+EF uses the global `lang` attribute to determine the font-family for different languages and to show localised messages in elements.
 Supporting languages are English, Deutsch, Japanese, Traditional Chinese and Simplified Chinese.

 For more information about internationalization and how is it applied in different contexts see [Internationalization](/intl/internationalization).